inutakki/Indira_GotoWebinar_Rep1/README.md

 Build and Run Instructions:
-- Open the projects folders in Eclipse
+- Open the projects folders in Eclipse IDE
+- Build all the projects
 - open the ScheduleWebinar project -> src->test-> java -> com->citrix->webinars->WebinarTest.java and right click and run as Testngtest